acss-io/atomizer/packages/postcss-atomizer/README.md

 };
 ```

-Add a css file for where atomic styling will live
+Create a css file for the generated atomizer CSS:

 ```css
 /* atomizer.css */